 The amazing part about travel is how much time we spend looking up.
 There’s a point where we lack familiarity with our surroundings and start experiencing more than just what is directly in front of us.
 Those are the moments where we let go of of the everyday, step outside of ourselves, and experience the world that surrounds us in the moment.
 In Looking Up, Matthew Hall is exploring the experience of looking up through his own eyes, as well as finding others doing the same.
 This exhibition of gestural, ink-works on paper is focussed on ironwork and lighting fixtures found in Italy.
 Additional works relating to scenes of travelers, museum-goers, and shoppers in the midst of the same experience, and scenes found in Philadelphia after returning from a trip to Italy with eyes still trained to look up.
-Looking Up runs from March 27th through April 19th 2020 at 3rd Street Gallery, 610 S. 3rd Street, Philadelphia, PA, 19147.
-Fourth Friday and first Friday receptions are March 27th and April 3rd, and an artist reception is scheduled for Sunday March 29th 2-5 pm.

 More info on 3rdStreetGallery.com and MatthewHall.info.

 Matthew Hall is an artist and designer working out of a studio in the Kensington neighborhood of Philadelphia.
-In addition to his artwork, he is the co-director of 3rd Street gallery and maintains a design practice.
+This is his third solo exhibition with Third Street Gallery, and he has in the past exhibited with Gray Wall Gallery (Salt Lake City, UT), 23rd Atmosphere Group Gallery (Chicago, IL), InLiquid @ Engagement Studios (Philadelphia, PA), and Penn State’s Art Alley (State College, PA).
+In addition to his artwork, he maintains a design and web development practice.
 He attained an MFA from Penn State in 2013, and a BFA from Alfred University in 2006.